What is a coach?

 - Level 3 Coaching Certification application

-Send completed applications (by email to snail mail) to: Bob Turbyfill, 5015 Angel Fish Ct., Waldorf, MD 20603
+Send completed applications (by email or snail mail) to: Bob Turbyfill, 5015 Angel Fish Ct., Waldorf, MD 20603

 Orienteering USA coaching manual – Coaching Orienteering (158 pp), includes dozens of exercises for orienteers of all levels.